To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 CapitalStackers

-Size, history and types of loans: £35 million since it started in 2014.
-It offers P2P lending in property secured against either residential or commercial rental properties or developments.
-The vast majority of the loans are development loans.
+Size, history and types of loans: £42 million since it started in 2014.
+It offers P2P lending in property secured against residential or commercial developments.

 CapitalStackers' 4thWay PLUS Rating: Unrated, due to the depth of its history being insufficient.
 However, CapitalStackers does have 2/3 4thWay ALT Ratings: